angel-zguerrero/elixir-environment/README.md

 In this repo I'm practicing with Mix and OTP; Agents, GenServers, Task, Supervisors, Distributed tasks, etc.

-I've configured a Dev container project for VS Code, when you open this project make sure to use "open in a container" option.

 # KV Umbrella
 This project is based into project [Mix and OPT](https://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html)